wp-plugins/scroll-text-widget/readme.txt

 Scroll Text Widget help you showcase your News, content, important notices on the website with scrolling up text.

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
 * Show scrolling text on any page using sidebar
 * Can be used as advertising, notice, important updates
 * Compatibility with many other plugins
-* Options to scroll text up or down
+* Option to scroll text up or down
-* Options to increase or decrease speed of the scroll
+* Option to increase or decrease speed of the scroll

 Follow me on Twitter to keep up with the latest updates [Brijesh Mishra](http://twitter.com/brijeshmkt/) == Installation ==